Continuous-time quantum walks on a defective lattice: Boosting the spreading of delocalized states through Parrondo's strategy: Results and Discussion

-To establish a quantitative comparison between the spreading of CTQWs on a defective lattice, governed by $\hat{H}_d$ in Eq.~\eqref{H_d}, and on a homogeneous lattice, driven by $\hat{H}$ in Eq.~\eqref{H0}, we use as a figure of merit the ratio $\sigma_d/\sigma$ between the corresponding standard deviations in the long-time regime ($\gamma t\gg 1$), following Ximenes \textit{et al.}~\cite{ximenes2024parrondo}.
+To establish a quantitative comparison between the spreading of CTQWs on a defective lattice, governed by $\hat{H}_d$ in Eq.~\eqref{H_d}, and that on a homogeneous lattice, driven by $\hat{H}$ in Eq.~\eqref{H0}, we use as a figure of merit the ratio $\sigma_d/\sigma$ between the corresponding standard deviations in the long-time regime ($\gamma t\gg 1$), following Ximenes \textit{et al.}~\cite{ximenes2024parrondo}.
 In addition, we evaluate the probability $P_0$ at the defect site to identify parameter regimes that lead to localization.

-Figure~\ref{Fig3} characterizes the influence of the defect parameters $(\xi,\theta_\pm)$ on localization in CTQWs initialized from Gaussian states with different widths.
-Panels (a) and (b) show the probability $P_0$ at the defect as a function of the hopping-amplitude ratio $\xi$ for (a) identical defect phases ($\Delta\theta=0$) and (b) opposite phases ($\Delta\theta=\pi$).
+Figure~\ref{Fig4} characterizes the influence of the defect parameters $(\xi,\theta_\pm)$ on localization in CTQWs initialized from Gaussian states with different widths.
+Figures \ref{Fig4}(a) and \ref{Fig4}(b) show the probability $P_0$ at the defect as a function of the hopping-amplitude ratio $\xi$ for $\theta_-=\theta_+=0$ [Fig. \ref{Fig4}(a)] and $\theta_-=0$ and $\theta_+=\pi$ [Fig. \ref{Fig4}(b)].
 The nonmonotonic dependence of $P_0$ on $\xi$ reflects two distinct localization mechanisms.
-For small $|\xi|$, the defect site becomes weakly coupled to its neighbors, effectively isolating it and trapping probability, thereby suppressing transport.
-As $\xi \rightarrow 1$, the system recovers translational invariance and $P_0$ converges to the defect-free value, indicating fully delocalized dynamics.
-For $|\xi|>1$, however, the defect bonds exceed the background coupling, creating a strong-bond defect that supports localized or quasi-localized modes.
+For small $|\xi|$, the defect site becomes weakly coupled to its neighbors, effectively isolating it and trapping probability, thereby locally suppressing transport.
+As $\xi \rightarrow 1$, the system recovers translational invariance, and $P_0$ converges to the defect-free value, indicating fully delocalized dynamics.
+For $|\xi|>1$, however, the defect bonds exceed the background coupling, creating a strong-bond defect that supports localized or quasilocalized modes.
 In this regime, a fraction of the amplitude oscillates between the defect and its nearest neighbors without propagating away, yielding a secondary increase in $P_0$.
 This revival of localization at large $|\xi|$, arising from strong-coupling-induced reflection, is closely analogous to bound-state formation in tight-binding lattices with a local on-site impurity~\cite{ashcroft1976solid,kittel2005introduction}.